 - Simplicity is the best policy.
 If you’re already using intricate symbols or patterns, keep your font style as simple as possible.

-- Leave the designing to a pro.
+- Leave the design to a pro.
 If you’re not a pro designer, your brand logo is not the best project to mess up with!

 Because we have the top 2 percent of designers, you’re leaving your logo in good hands.
 Get unlimited designs now and enjoy 15% off the first month of any plan.
 You can try any of our packages risk-free for 15 days, so there’s nothing to lose and everything to gain.